ecimimac/memory-game/README.md

 The user must then find the card's matching pair from the rest of the unopened cards.
 If a matching card is found, then the 2 cards are left facing up.
 If a non-matching card was selected, then both cards are hidden once more and the user must repeat the process of selecting cards until all cards have been matched.
 A move counter tracks the number of clicks made.

 Stars are awarded at the end of the game based on the number of moves made.
-3 stars = 14 moves or less
+* 3 stars = 14 moves or less
-2 stars = 15 - 24 moves
+* 2 stars = 15 - 24 moves
-1 star  = 25 moves and above
+* 1 star  = 25 moves and above

-An option is available to the user to restart the game.
+The user is given the option to restart the game.